59th/60th Street/University of Chicago station

-59th Street/University of Chicago is a railway station that serves the Metra Electric Line in Chicago, Illinois.
+59th Street/University of Chicago is a railway station that serves the Metra Electric District in Chicago, Illinois.
 The station is on 59th street, originally the University of Chicago's southern border, and the Midway Plaisance.
-Trains run between Millennium Station downtown and University Park, Blue Island, and the Chicago neighborhood of South Chicago.
+To the north, trains run to Millennium Station downtown, to the south they run to University Park, Illinois.

 As of 2018, the station is the 63rd busiest of Metra's 236 non-downtown stations, with an average of 812 weekday boardings.
 Before the 55th–56th–57th Street station to the immediate north was rebuilt into a major station in 2002, all express trains served 59th Street and the station had a staffed ticket window.

-The majority of University of Chicago and Hyde Park traffic is now served by the 55th–56th–57th Street station; only some express trains stop at 59th Street.
+In June 2026 Metra announced that all weekday trains will stop at 59th/University of Chicago.
+The increased service aligns with the opening of the Obama Presidential Center across the street.

 Future

 Metra plans to rebuild the station, which will incorporate ADA accessibility and reopen the 60th Street entrance south of the Midway Plaisance.
 In 2011, the University of Chicago committed $2.5 million on the planned rebuild.
 Due to the station being in proximity to historic places, in 2021, Metra and the Federal Transit Administration began a federal review process in accordance with Section 106 of the National Historic Preservation Act.
 In December 2022, the project received $37.6 million in federal grant.

+Construction was initially scheduled to begin in 2020 but was delayed to the summer of 2026.
+The project is anticipated to cost $78 million, and the renovation will be finished in early 2030.